scikit-learn-contrib/skglm/README.rst

 ``skglm`` is a library that provides better sparse generalized linear models for scikit-learn.
 Its main features are:

 - **speed**: problems with millions of features can be solved in seconds.
-Default solvers rely on efficient coordinate descent with ``numba`` just in time compilation.
+Default solvers rely on efficient coordinate descent with Numba just in time compilation.
 - **flexibility**: virtually any combination of datafit and penalty can be implemented in a few lines of code.
 - **scikit-learn API**: all estimators are drop-in replacements for scikit-learn.
 - **scope**: support for many missing models in scikit-learn - weighted Lasso, arbitrary group penalties, non-convex sparse penalties, etc.